MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 Tofu no longer!
-Let's discuss the various syllabics fonts that exist out there, where they are commonly found, and let's create a **font stack**: a list of fonts that your web browser tries in order, such that it finds a font that can displays syllabics correctly.
+Let's discuss the various syllabics fonts that exist out there, where they are commonly found, and let's create a **font stack**: a list of fonts that your web browser tries in order such that it finds a font that displays syllabics correctly.

 ## Common syllabics fonts